Citrine Properties, Facts and Photos

 It instils patience, tolerance and acceptance and promotes a greater sense of unity and respect.
 This makes it ideal for smoothing out or pacifying family or group problems.

-Citrine doesn't accumulate or retain negative energy.
-For this reason it doesn't need to be cleansed.
+Citrine doesn't accumulate or retain negative energy, so doesn't need to be cleansed.

 A stone of hope and good fortune, citrine is associated with abundance, success and personal growth.
 It promotes optimism, creativity and motivation and helps manifest goals and desires.

-Citrine is a stone of empowerment that can be helpful when trying to navigate life's challenges.
-It helps you to live each day with renewed confidence, stamina and appreciation.brownish orange citrine tumbled stones in someones hand
+Citrine is a stone of empowerment that can help you navigate life's challenges.
+It encourages you to live each day with renewed confidence, stamina, and appreciation.brownish-orange citrine tumbled stones in someone's hand

 Article Pictures

-The citrine tumbled stones are from our collection.
-They come from the Democratic Republic of Congo and Zambia.
+The tumbled stones (from the Democratic Republic of Congo and Zambia) are from our collection.

 The citrine cluster in the last photo is from the Collier Creek Mine, Arkansas, USA.